Ouranosinc/scen_workflow_afr/README.md

 - bias adjustment and statistical downscaling when producing climate scenarios (with error calculation) based on at-a-station observations or reanalysed data (ERA5 and ERA5-Land datasets are supported);
 - calculation of climate indices;
-- calculation of statistics related to climate scenarios and indices (min., max., mean or sum, quantiles);
+- calculation of statistics related to climate scenarios and indices (min., max., mean or sum, centiles);
 - generation of time series;
 - generation of maps;
 - multiprocesssing (per simulation).